codingchili/bunny-components/README.md

 # bunny-components
 Web components library - with lit-html

 This is a library of dark custom-elements originally built for the mutable-bunnies game.
-The components will be broken out into a separate repository for reuse.
+The components will be broken out into a separate repository (this) for reuse.

 ### Components